 Our Pregnancy Rates

-Pregnancy rates for NYU Langone’s Fertility Center are available from the Society for Assisted Reproductive Technology (SART).
-Here is some information to help you understand the report’s summary.
+Pregnancy rates for the NYU Langone Fertility Center are available from the Society for Assisted Reproductive Technology (SART).
+Below is information that can help you better understand the report.

 Guide to Reporting Terminology

-- Cycles using fresh embryos from nondonor eggs: Embryos are created when a woman's eggs are harvested and fertilized in our laboratory.
-Fresh embryos are returned to her uterus during the same IVF cycle.
+- Cycles using fresh embryos created from a woman’s own eggs.
+These include cycles where a woman's eggs are harvested and fertilized in our laboratory and one or more of the freshly created embryos are returned to the uterus during the same IVF cycle.

-ART cycle outcomes are measured in very different ways, so it’s important to understand the statistical subtleties when comparing a clinic's success rates to others.
-Also, the reported outcomes relate only to ART cycles and do not reflect live births that result from other infertility therapies, such as artificial insemination with ovulation induction using fertility medications.
+ART cycle outcomes are measured in a variety of ways, so it’s important to understand the statistical subtleties when comparing one clinic's success rates to others.
+The reported outcomes relate only to in vitro cycles and do not reflect additional live births that result from other infertility therapies, such as artificial insemination and ovulation induction using fertility medications.